Cambridge District Scout Archive

 For leaders B-P later clarified “Scoutmasters should dress as much like the Scouts as possible – of course substituting riding breeches for shorts, although even these should be worn in camp.”
 The early depictions show a minimal gap between sock and short, always long socks held in place with a tied garter

 B-P wears shorts that show a minimal gap between sock and the bottom of the shorts in the pictures from Brownsea Island.
 A slightly larger gap is shown by the one Boy Scout wearing shorts.

-1911 The list of troops paarticipating at the 1911 Cambridge Rally in fromt of BP listed the colour of shorts – which was blue for 16 of the 17 and khaki for the 1st Newmarket (along with their khaki neckers and shirts).
-Shirts were more varied being khaki, light khaki, dark green, and predominately grey.
+1911 The list of troops participating at the 1911 Cambridge Rally in front of BP listed the colour of shorts – which was blue for 16 of the 17 and khaki for the 1st Newmarket (along with their khaki neckers and shirts).
+Shirts were more varied being khaki, light khaki, dark green, and, predominately, grey.

 Note below the high waist, the cut of the times, which allowed room to grow but also provided a solid overlap and ‘kept the kidneys warm’, a concern of the era.
 As late as 1947 the idea of abdominal chilling as a factor in illness was the subject of a British Medical Journal paper.
 Mothers retained this belief for many more years.
 During this time society was moving towards a greater appreciation of the open air for health and in contrast to the fug of slums.
 In Cambridge the Shirley and Sedley schools were designed as ‘Open Air Schools’.

 1920’s Scouters originally wore tunics and slacks or Norfolk suits; then in the 1920’s, as the influence of Gilwell spread, first scouters adopted shorts, and then abandoned tunics.
 WTT Archaeology 1978

 1931 B-P in 1931 with his family.
 Peter wears his tunic shirt un-tucked with a belt over the top.